phalcon-orphanage/docs/en/loader.md

 ```

 ## Classes
-Another way to let [Phalcon\Loader][loader] know where your classes are components/classes are located, so that the autoloader can load them properly, is by using `registerClasses()`.
+Another way to let [Phalcon\Loader][loader] know where your components/classes are located, so that the autoloader can load them properly, is by using `registerClasses()`.

 The method accepts an array, where the key is the namespaced class and the value is the location of the file that contains the class.
 As expected, this is the fastest way to autoload a class, since the autoloader does not need to do file scans or stats to find the files references.